 Resource and referral guide for Columbia and Boone County community resources.

 True North of Columbia is a comprehensive domestic and sexual violence victim service program with a 24/7 hotline for emergency and non-emergency needs.
 Call 1-800-548-2480 for referral information, emotional support, and safety planning.
 The website provides a quick escape button if you need to change your screen quickly.

 The Community Resource Guide is a PDF publication by KCHealthResource.org, your source for health-care options for uninsured and underinsured persons in the Greater Kansas City Area.

 Metropolitan Organization to Counter Sexual Assault (MOCSA) provides support to survivors of sexual assault and sexual abuse through prevention, advocacy, education and treatment services.
 Contact the 24/7 crisis lines at 816-531-0233 or 913-642-0233.

 Missouri Ozarks Community Action (MOCA) lists community services in Phelps County.

 St. Louis County has compiled a list of resources and links for dealing with issues resulting from COVID-19 and coronavirus.

-Start Here Saint Louis is a resource directory providing program and contact information for dozens of agencies, shelters, employment resources, food pantries and more throughout the St Louis area.
+Start Here St. Louis is a resource directory providing program and contact information for dozens of agencies, shelters, employment resources, food pantries and more throughout the St. Louis area.
 They also publish an annual Resource Directory that is available to print.
 You can also find updated cooling center, summer meal program, health and legal information.